Boris-Barboris/PySubs/README.txt

 2. Opensource.

 3. Portable.
-Most probably, SDL will be used.
-PySDL2 binding module is a promising stack.
-Will probably need to check PyPy JIT-related problems and switch to CPython.
+Currently, PySFML is used as middleware, wich is using OpenGL.

 4. Main focus on architecture.
 Gameplay is secondary.
 Assets are nonexistent.